CHILDRIGHT2SLeep VIENNA CONFERENCE

 Recommended for Practitioners & Trainees

-Explore the role of sleep in prevention, with a focus on restlessness, neurodevelopmental disorders, and rare diseases.
-Sessions will address evidence-based approaches to managing conditions like ADHD, RLS, and narcolepsy.
-Expert-led discussions will highlight the importance of clinical best practices, off-label medications, and underutilized prevention opportunities, such as RLS management during pregnancy and iron supplementation for treating sleep disorders in patients with ADHD.
+Explored the role of sleep in prevention, with a focus on restlessness, neurodevelopmental disorders, and rare diseases.
+Sessions addressed evidence-based approaches to managing conditions like ADHD, RLS, and narcolepsy.
+Expert-led discussions highlighted the importance of clinical best practices, off-label medications, and underutilized prevention opportunities, such as RLS management during pregnancy and iron supplementation for treating sleep disorders in patients with ADHD.

 -